Assumption's Admissions House is shown.

 Graduate Faster With…

-Summer Semester at Assumption
+Summer Semesters at Assumption

 Accelerate Your Degree Program